rubensousa/DpadRecyclerView/docs/compose.md

 The `dpadrecyclerview-compose` module contains the following:

 - `DpadAbstractComposeViewHolder`: ViewHolder that exposes a `Content` function to render a Composable
-- `DpadComposeViewHolder`: simple implementation of `DpadAbstractComposeViewHolder` that just forwards a lambda to the `Content` function
+- `DpadComposeViewHolder`: simple implementation of `DpadAbstractComposeViewHolder` that forwards a lambda to the `Content` function and handles clicks

 You can use these to easily render composables in your `RecyclerView`.